ElenJ/biomed-extractor/docs/evaluation.md

   Longest common subsequence metric; closer to human summary structure.
 - **BLEU Score:**
   Evaluates precision of n-grams, less commonly used but informative for concise outputs.
-- **Human Evaluation:**
-  Domain experts rate the generated summaries for relevance, accuracy, completeness, and readability (e.g., on a 1–5 Likert scale).